-Under the Takeda Agreement, Takeda paid the Company a non-refundable payment of \$50.0 million in November, 2019 and an additional non-refundable payment of \$30.0 million in April, 2020, for the option to license up to two Selected Discovery Candidates, with additional consideration of \$15.0 million to be paid by Takeda to the Company for each exercise of such option.
+Under the Takeda Agreement, Takeda paid the Company a non-refundable payment of \$50.0 million in November 2019 and an additional nonrefundable payment of \$30.0 million in April, 2020, for the option to license up to two Selected Discovery Candidates, with additional consideration of \$15.0 million to be paid by Takeda to the Company for each exercise of such option.

 Under the Takeda Agreement, the Company has the right to reduce its share of funding obligations with respect to development activities for the Licensed Compound and Takeda Licensed Products (the "Development Opt-Down Right"), or to opt-out of all further funding obligations with respect to development activities for the Licensed Compound and Takeda Licensed Products (the "Development Opt-Out Right").
 Unless and until the Company exercises the Development Opt-Down Right, the parties will share evenly in any operating profits or losses with respect to joint development activities, joint medical affairs activities, and joint commercialization activities.
 If the Company exercises its Development Opt-Down Right, then starting from the effective date of the exercise of the right, Takeda will bear (and be entitled to) 70% and the Company will bear (and be entitled to) 30% of the operating profits or losses with respect to joint development activities, joint medical affairs activities, and joint commercialization activities.
 Takeda is obligated to pay the Company (i) up to \$200.0 million in aggregate upon achievement of certain clinical and regulatory milestones for the first Takeda Licensed Product to achieve the applicable development milestone event, (ii) up to \$150.0 million in aggregate for one-time payments upon achievement of certain sales milestones for each Takeda Licensed Product, (iii) up to \$240.0 million in aggregate (if Takeda exercises both options to Selected Discovery Candidates) upon achievement of certain clinical and regulatory milestones for the first Takeda Licensed Discovery Product to achieve applicable development milestone events, and (iv) up to \$300.0 million in aggregate (if Takeda exercises both options to Selected Discovery Candidates) for one-time payments upon achievement of certain sales milestones for a Licensed Discovery Product.
-If the Company exercises its Development Opt-Out Right for the Takeda Licensed Products, then in lieu of the profit and loss share arrangement described above, the Company is entitled to receive tiered low- to high- teen percentage royalties on net sales of all Takeda Licensed Products by the Company or the Company's sublicensees during the royalty term, which commences on the first commercial sale of a Takeda Licensed Product in a country and ends on the later of the expiration of all licensed patents covering such Licensed Product in such country or ten years after the date of the first commercial sale in such country ("Royalty Term").
-For Licensed Discovery Products, the Company is entitled to receive tiered high-single digit to low-teen percentage royalties on net sales of all Licensed Discovery Products by the Company or the Company's sublicensees during the Royalty Term.
-Royalty payments are subject to customary reductions.
+If the Company exercises its Development Opt-Out Right for the Takeda Licensed Product, the in lieu of the profit and loss share arrangement described above, the Company is entitled to receive tiered low- to high- teen percentage royalties on net sales of all Takeda Licensed Product by the Company or the Company's sublicensees during the royalty term, which commences on the first commercial sale of a Takeda Licensed Product in a country and ends on the later of the expiration of all licensed Discovery Products, the Company is entitled to receive tiered high-single digit to low-teen percentage royalties on net sales of all Licensed Discovery Products by the Company is entitled to receive tiered high-single digit to low-teen percentage royalties on net sales of all Licensed Disc

-Takeda has the right to terminate for convenience as follows: (i) prior to the expiration of the option exercise period related to a Discovery Virus Candidate, Takeda may terminate the Takeda Agreement related to such Discovery Virus Candidate and the Discovery Program with 90 days' notice, (ii) prior to any commercial sale, Takeda may terminate the Takeda Agreement either in its entirety or on a compound-by-compound or region-by-region basis, with six months' notice and (iii) after a commercial sale, Takeda may terminate the Takeda Agreement either in its entirety or on a compound-by-compound or region-by-region basis, with 12 months' notice.
+Takeda has the right to terminate for convenience as follows: (i) prior to the expiration of the option exercise period related to a Discovery Virus Candidate, Takeda may terminate the Takeda Agreement related to such Discovery Virus Candidate and the Discovery Program with 90 days' notice, (ii) prior to any commercial sale, Takeda may terminate the Takeda Agreement either in its entirety or on a compound-by-compound or region-by-region basis, with six months' notice and (iii) after a commercial sale, Takeda may terminate the Takeda May terminate the Takeda Agreement either in its entirety or on a compound-by-compound or region-by-region basis, with 12 months' notice.